jinkscad/PasswordCrackerSimulation/README.md

 <p align="center">
   Here, I used a <a href="https://www.md5hashgenerator.com/" target="_blank">MD5 Hash Generator</a> to hash the password “sunshine” and input it as user prompt, then... <br/>
   <img src="https://imgur.com/eJNJVB6.gif" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br/>
   The password was cracked in an instant by entering the file (dictionary) where the password candidates are stored.
-This is much faster than Brute Force Attack
+This is much faster than Brute Force Attack.
+However, it is not possible to crack passwords that do not exist in the dictionary, i.e., passwords that are difficult to predict (e.g., random combinations of various numbers, symbols, letters, etc.).
 </p>

 <h2>Conclusion:</h2>